 Losing weight and returning blood sugar levels to normal leads to improved beta cell secretion of insulin.
-Studies in the U.S. have found that people aged 50-71 who led a healthy lifestyle of not smoking, exercising regularly and taking a healthy diet with moderate alcohol and maintaining a healthy weight had a much lower risk of type 2 diabetes than those who did not lead a low risk lifestyle (46).
-Lifestyle interventions have also been shown to delay or prevent progression from prediabetes to full-blown Type 2 Diabetes.
+Studies in the U.S. have found that people aged 50-71 who led a healthy lifestyle of not smoking, exercising regularly and taking a healthy diet with moderate alcohol and maintaining a healthy weight had a much lower risk of type 2 diabetes than those who did not lead a low-risk lifestyle (2).
+Lifestyle interventions have also been shown to delay or prevent progression from prediabetes to full-blown type 2 diabetes.

 Factors that reduce weight and obesity include regular physical activity (see exercise), eating more polyunsaturated fats and the right kind of carbohydrate and cereal fiber.
 People incorporating these foods are those who eat a so-called “Mediterranean diet” as in Southern Italy, A key factor in reducing weight or obesity is to maintain a sustainable diet, that is, one that caters to your individual preferences in food and you can incorporate into routine daily life.

 Coffee also seems to be preventative for diabetes.
 Numerous studies have found that coffee confers protection against diabetes, with 4 cups a day being found to have a 50% reduction in some population studies.
-The decaffeinated variety is similarly protective, indicating it is the minerals and antioxidants in coffee which may be important (48).
+The decaffeinated variety is similarly protective, indicating it is the minerals and antioxidants in coffee which may be important (4).
 Vitamin D levels may also be important.
-Our bodies normally produce vitamin D in response to being exposed to sunlight, but for those who are not habitually in the sun a vitamin D supplement may be recommended.
-This is particularly true for obese people, as vitamin D is fat soluble, and obese people have 30% less vitamin D than leaner individuals.
-There is an emerging link between low vitamin D levels and diabetes risk.
+Our bodies normally produce vitamin D in response to being exposed to sunlight, but for those who are not habitually in the sun, a Vitamin D supplement may be recommended.
+This is particularly true for obese people, as Vitamin D is fat soluble, and obese people have 30% less Vitamin D than leaner individuals.
+There is an emerging link between low Vitamin D levels and diabetes risk.

 Walking away from diabetes

 Physical activity does not have to be an arduous task.
-Simply walking for at least thirty minutes a day has been found to lower a person’s risk of developing Type 2 Diabetes; the longer the walk, the lower the risk.
-A population study involving over 70,000 nurses found that the women who exercised, significantly reduced their risk of developing Type 2 Diabetes compared to those who were sedentary (46).
-Studies also show that if you are sedentary and suffer from Type 2 Diabetes, taking up walking can initiate a plethora of health benefits, including: a reduction in body weight, waist circumference, fasting plasma glucose (51), HBA1c (52), blood pressure, heart rate, total low density lipoprotein (the “bad” cholesterol), triglycerides, and cardiovascular risk (53).
+Simply walking for at least thirty minutes a day has been found to lower a person’s risk of developing type 2 diabetes; the longer the walk, the lower the risk.
+A population study involving over 70,000 nurses found that the women who exercised, significantly reduced their risk of developing type 2 diabetes compared to those who were sedentary (2).
+Studies also show that if you are sedentary and suffer from type 2 diabetes, taking up walking can initiate a plethora of health benefits, including: a reduction in body weight, waist circumference, fasting plasma glucose (6), HBA1c (7), blood pressure, heart rate, total low density lipoprotein (the “bad” cholesterol), triglycerides, and cardiovascular risk (8).
 There was also an increase in the good fat, HDL.
 These health benefits were seen in a diverse range of people of different ages, sex, race, body mass index (BMI), diabetes duration, and physical limitations.
 The results of this study suggested that in order to experience these health benefits, patients should walk 5K or 45 minutes daily at a pace of approximately 4 miles per hour.
 Studies suggest that walking after a meal is more beneficial in reducing your blood glucose levels than walking before you have eaten.

 However, this amount of walking does not have to be carried out all at once, as it is the summation of the number of steps taken per day which counts.
 Each step you take impacts your blood glucose levels, and small steps add up, and may put you on the right track for a healthier and longer life.